pubkey/rxdb/docs-src/why-nosql.md

 To use an offline first database in the frontend, you have to make it compatible with your backend APIs.
 Making software things compatible often means you have to find the **lowest common denominator**.
-When you have SQLite in the frontend and want to replicate it with the backend.
-The backend also has to use SQLite.
+When you have SQLite in the frontend and want to replicate it with the backend, the backend also has to use SQLite.
 You cannot even use PostgreSQL because it has a different SQL dialect and some queries might fail.
 But you do not want to let the frontend dictate which technologies to use in the backend just to make replication work.

 With NoSQL, you just have documents and writes to these documents.
 You can build a document based layer on top of everything by **removing** functionality.
 It can be built on top of SQL, but also on top of a graph database or even on top of a key-value store like [levelDB](./adapters.md#leveldown).